WHAT IS FAIR?

-Organizations are increasingly transitioning to risk-based approaches to information security and wall-stree-journal-top-cio-priorities.pngoperational risk, as compliance to regulations alone provide only a minimum layer of security and fail to adequately protect them.
+Organizations are increasingly transitioning to risk-based approaches to cybersecurity and operational risk, as compliance to regulations alone provide only a minimum layer of security and fail to adequately protect them.

-• Information risk has become a business issue, not just a technology issue, as most business processes have digitalized.
+Cyber risk has become a strategic business issue, not just a technology issue, as most business processes have digitalized.

 FAIR: A Methodology for Quantifying and Managing Risk in Any Organization